-Using such industry total compensation and proxy statement data and subjective factors, such as the relative importance we place on each role within the Company, considerations of peer group equity compensation practices and other factors, the compensation committee developed total compensation "targets" for each of our named executive officer positions.
-The compensation committee then developed a total compensation plan, consisting of base pay, target annual cash incentives and long-term equity incentives, as discussed in further detail below, that provided each named executive officer with the opportunity to realize the targeted total compensation while furthering the objectives of our compensation programs described above.
-In fiscal year 2016, the compensation committee largely carried forward the total compensation targets and programs it had developed over the course of fiscal year 2015, with minor adjustments as noted below.
-Based on our review of the above-described compensation data and similar data from the same sources for fiscal year 2016, we believe that the total compensation provided to our named executive officers in fiscal year 2016 was generally below market median to market median overall assuming a "target" level of achievement against the performance targets applicable to the performance-based restricted stock unit awards granted to such named executive officers in fiscal year 2016 (discussed in more detail below under "Long-Term Equity Incentives-Performance-Based Equity Incentives"), and market median to above market median overall assuming a "maximum" level of achievement against such performance targets.
+Using such industry total compensation and proxy statement data and subjective factors, such as the relative importance we place on each role within the Company, considerations of peer group equity compensation practices and other factors, such as internal pay equity, the compensation committee in fiscal year 2015 developed total compensation "targets" for each of our executive officer positions.
+The compensation committee then developed a total compensation program, primarily consisting of base salary, short-term cash incentives and long-term equity incentives, as discussed in further detail below, designed to provide each executive officer with the opportunity to realize targeted total compensation while furthering the objectives of our executive compensation programs described above.
+Based in part on the results of our 2016 "say-on-pay" vote, in which our stockholders overwhelmingly approved our executive compensation programs, our executive compensation programs were largely carried forward in fiscal year 2017 and were refined based on the compensation committee's review of the industry total compensation, proxy statement data and subjective factors described above, with minor adjustments as noted in "Elements of Compensation" below.
+Based on our review of the above-described compensation data, we believe that the total compensation provided to our named executive officers in fiscal year 2017 was generally below market median to market median overall assuming a "target" level of achievement against the performance targets applicable to the short-term cash incentives and performance-based restricted stock unit awards granted to such named executive officers in fiscal year 2017 (discussed in more detail below), and market median to above market median overall assuming a "maximum" level of achievement against such performance targets.